 As it turns out my fears were unfounded.
 There is never an absence of entertainment right here on the homestead.

-Instead we get into some pretty fun (and sometimes trash-talking) target shooting contests using both compound and long bows and arrows.
+And what about shooting with bows & arrows?
+We get into some pretty fun (and sometimes trash-talking) target shooting contests using both compound and long bows and arrows.

 We always make a bragging-rights competition out of it.
 And it’s always a hoot!